Juhlinus/laboration1/README.md

-# laboration1
+# Laboration 1
-Repository for lab1
+This is my repository for Lab 1